singhVijender05/syncwave/README.md

 This project leverages technologies such as Socket.IO for real-time messaging, Express for backend, React for the frontend, and MongoDB for efficient data management.

 ---

-Feel free to adjust based on specific implementation details or focus!